Anthony Weiner gets 21 months in prison. It could have been worse.

 In Weiner’s case, his criminal history was as good as it gets: no prior record, which places him in Category I. For this reason alone, his sentencing range should be lower than most.
 The problem for Weiner is the second factor: the seriousness of the crime.

 The guidelines are particularly harsh on child pornography, providing obscene materials to minors, and related crimes.
-How harsh are they?
-Even as a first-time offender who also took responsibility and pleaded guilty, Weiner’s resulting guidelines range would have been 11 1/4 to 14 years.
+How harsh?
+Even as a first-time offender who also took responsibility and pleaded guilty, Weiner’s resulting guidelines range would have been 11 years and three months to 14 years.

-Fortunately for Weiner, even the prosecutors agreed that instead, a sentence within the range of 21 to 27 months’ imprisonment would be fair and appropriate.
-It’s very rare for U.S. Attorneys to be so agreeable; it demonstrates that they felt the guidelines resulted in an excessive sentence.
+Fortunately for Weiner, even the prosecutors agreed that a sentence of 21 to 27 months in prison would be fair and appropriate.
+It’s rare for U.S. attorneys to be so agreeable; it demonstrates that they felt the guidelines resulted in an excessive sentence.

 Twenty-one months was a safe sentence for this judge; it’s virtually immune from attack in the appellate courts, and it is within the adjusted range to which the prosecutors stipulated.

-How long will he really serve?
+How long will Weiner really serve?
 Pretty much the whole sentence.
-The abolition of parole in the federal system makes the sentence imposed by the court the sentence the offender will serve, less approximately fifteen percent for good behavior.
+The abolition of parole in the federal system makes the sentence imposed by the court the sentence the offender will serve, less approximately 15 percent for good behavior.